 Percentage of results by grade

-Pupils who took the International Baccalaureate (IB) this year have achieved a 95.5 per cent pass rate with an average point score of 32.6.
-This compares to a worldwide pass rate of 77.4 per cent and average point score of 29.6.
+Students who took the International Baccalaureate (IB) at Hautlieu school this year have achieved an 100% pass rate.
+This compares to a worldwide pass rate of 85.6%.